datastax/pulsar-helm-chart/README.md

 helm install pulsar -f dev-values.yaml --wait datastax-pulsar/pulsar
 ```

-The Helm command waits until all pods are up, which take about 5 minutes.
+The Helm command waits until all pods are up, which takes about 5 minutes.

 In another terminal, start the minikube tunnel: